 Skalinska street is a small street leading up from the well-known and busy Tkalčićeva up to Opatovina and the Zagreb cathedral.
-Although only approximately 100 meters long, it hosts a couple of interesting spots, rather, a three-in one spot.
+Although only approximately 100 meters long, it hosts a couple of interesting spots.

 It is the “Nokturno” complex, a combination of two restaurants and hotel/hostel.
 The restaurants “Nokturno” and “Skalinada” offer a varied choice of Italian and Croatian food.
 Although they would hardly receive a Michelin star, the food is quite tasty and surprisingly cheap for downtown Zagreb.